In this tip:

 - Lay tomato seeds on the potting soil.

-- Cover the seeds with a thin layer of potting soil.
+- Cover the seeds with a thin layer of sieved potting soil.

-- Put (lay) a well fitting lid loose on the box with sowing soil.
+- Put a well fitting lid loose on the box.
 Or click on at one side.

-- The seeds feel fresh air, but the potting soil does not dry out fast.
+- The seeds get fresh air, but do not dry out.

-- Put the margarine box with lid on (or the “greenhouse of margarine boxes”) indoors at about 18 to 20 C (64 to 68 F).
-Tomato seed germinates well at that temperature.
-About 7 to 10 days after sowing, first tomato plants are visible.
+- Put the box with lid on indoors at about 20 C (68 F).
+About 7 days after sowing, first tomato plants can be visible.

-- Regularly remove the lid or the top box to check germinating;
+- Regularly remove the lid to check germinating;

-- When needed spray some water on the soil.
+- When needed spray water on the soil.

-- Then put on the lid or the “upside down box” again.
+- When no plants are visible, put the lid or the box again.

 A3) Sowing tip 1: use a mat

-Before sowing, you can lay a piece of sink mat on the potting soil.
-Then you can sow at equal distances.
+Lay a piece of sink mat on the potting soil.
+Drop each seed in a mat hole.
+Remove the mat after sowing.
+In this way you can sow at equal distances.
 More info about this mat in tip 29 .

 A4) Sowing tip 2: shove drop tray

 You can use tweezers or pick tomato seeds between thumb and index and drop into the mat holes.
-But sowing is also very easy when using a shove drop tray (shift fall tray).
-This tray is described in tip 33).
+Or use a shove drop tray ( tip 33) ).

-In a big (500 grams) margarine box you can grow more plants: 24 instead of 15.
+In a big margarine box you can grow more plants: 24 instead of 15.

-- This transparent box fits well over the lowered margarine box.
+A mushroom box fits well over lowered big margarine box.